Mitragynine: Medical

-Ethnopharmacology

-Antinociception
+Pain

-Mitragynine-containing kratom extracts, with their accompanying array of alkaloids and other natural products, have been used for their perceived pain-mitigation (i.e., antinociception) properties for at least a century.
-In Southeast Asia, the consumption of mitragynine from whole leaf kratom preparations is common among laborers who report utilizing kratom's mild stimulant and perceived antinociceptive properties to increase endurance and ease pain while working.
+Mitragynine-containing kratom extracts, with their accompanying array of alkaloids and other natural products, have been used for their pain-mitigation properties for at least a century.
+In Southeast Asia, the consumption of mitragynine from whole leaf kratom preparations is common among laborers who report utilizing kratom's mild stimulant and analgesic properties to increase endurance and ease pain while working.
 In one laboratory study in a rat model in 2016, alkaloid-containing extracts of kratom gave evidence of inducing naloxone-reversible antinociceptive effects in hotplate and tail-flick tests to a level comparable to oxycodone.

 Chronic pain

-Kratom is commonly used in the United States as self-treatment for pain and opioid withdrawal.
+Kratom is commonly used in the United States as self-medication for pain.
 A 2019 review of existing literature suggested the potential of kratom as substitution therapy for chronic pain.